CSCfi/csc-user-guide/docs/computing/running/performance-checklist.md

 Scaling tests using full nodes apply only for jobs requesting full nodes.

-Run a _short_ simulation with an increasing number of resources (cores) and evaluate how much faster your job gets.
+If possible, run a _short_ simulation with an increasing number of resources (cores) and evaluate how much faster your job gets.
 It should get at least 1.5 times faster when you double the resources (cores).
 Don't allocate more resources to your job that it can use efficiently.
+If scaling tests are not practical, first run your job with less resources, and note the performance.
+Try increasing the resources and confirm that the job (or a similar job) completes faster.

 Note, that not all codes or job types can be run in parallel.
 Confirm this first for your code.